egatlin1/EGatlin1.github.io/index.md

 ## About me

-I am currently student at Alamo NVC working towards my AAS degree in video game programming.
+I am graduate student from Alamo NVC with an AAS degree in video game programming.
 I have always had a passion for technology, video games, and programming and want to put my knowlegde and skill to use to help bring video games to the future.

 ## Projects